4-point knee orthosis for varus or valgus pressure relief and stabilisation

 This orthosis is intended to help you to reduce stress on your knee.
 The orthosis is used in both postoperative therapy and in conservative (non-operative treatment).
 It protects the leg from swerving outwards.
 Stress is reduced on the painful areas of the knee joint and the orthesis brings a perceptible reduction in pain.
 Some patients only improve gradually.

 Open all the belts and pull the numbered end from the belt eyelets.
-Tip: To prevent the belt from getting stuck, it is advisable to close the Velcro tab in the attachment.
+Tip: To prevent the belt from getting stuck, it is advisable to close the hook and loop fastener tab in the attachment.

 Sit on the edge of a chair and spread the orthosis over the affected leg.
 Slightly bend your leg.
 Place the brace in such a position that the wedges visible from the front are at the level of the upper edge of the kneecap.
 Please take care that the orthosis is not the wrong way round on your knee.